CleverCloud/keras-example/README.md

        CELLAR_ADDON_KEY_ID
        CELLAR_ADDON_KEY_SECRET

-   > Create during the add-on creation
+   > These are automatically set during the linkage between the Application and the add-on

 > We use three additionally python files to get and send data in Cellar : *bucket_management.py*, *get_bucket_content.py*, *send_to_bucket.py*